zhangtreefish/FoodsTherapy/README.md

 1. At a directory, 'git clone {my project git url}',
 2. cd to the project directory, run 'vagrant init ubuntu/trusty32'
 3. At the project directory, run 'vagrant up', then 'vagrant ssh'
-4. Inside vagrant: from th ecurrent (/home/vagrant) directory cd .. twice to reach the root (/), then cd vagrant/FoodsTherapy, pwd to verify /vagrant/FoodsTherapy.
-5. Inside vagrant at /vagrant/FoodsTherapy: Run in order 'python database_setup.py', 'python manyRestaurants.py', and 'python finalProject.py'; follow the vm prompt to fetch the pin from imgur.com and enter it at the vm prompt when running finalProject.py.
-Upload an image when creating menuItem from the project directory, and an album titled 'therapeutic menus' containing the image will be created at imgur.
-6. Further follow the direction of the vagrant VM and open the browser at address: localhost:5000
+4. Inside vagrant: cd /vagrant/FoodsTherapy; run 'python finalProject.py'; follow the vm prompt to fetch the pin from imgur.com and enter it at the vm prompt; Further follow the direction of the vagrant VM and open the browser at address: localhost:5000.
+5. To start with a clean database, do the following inside vagrant at /vagrant/Foods
+   Therapy:
+  - python database_setup.py
+  - python manyRestaurants.py
+  - python finalProject.py; follow the vm prompt to fetch the pin as in step 4 above.
+6. When creating menuItem, upload the image from the project directory.

 Features of My Application
-1. A user will authenticate the app usage by fetching a pin from the imgur site after running finalProject.py.
-The user will end up with an album titled 'therapeutic menus' at the site.
+1. A user will authenticate the app usage by either facebook or google+ authentication.
+   The user will also fetch a pin from the imgur site after running finalProject.py to upload image at imgur and populate the image property of menuitem in the database.
-2. A logged-in user can create, edit, and delete restaurants, menus offered by his or her own restaurant, and a list of health conditions that are associated with recommended menus.
+2. A logged-in user can create, edit, and delete restaurants, the menus offered by his or her own restaurant, and a list of health conditions that couple with recommended menus.
-3. A non-registered user can look through all tabs (the restaurants,menu and conditions tabs) without logging in.
+3. A non-registered user can look through the restaurants, menu and conditions tabs without logging in.
 The user can find menus offered by a partiuclar restaurant, menus recommended for certain health conditions, and a list of all the menus created by all users.
-4. All users can also visit the restaurant serving a menu recommended for certain condition.

 Endpoints of My Application, APPLICATION_NAME = "Therapeutic Foods"

-album_title = 'therapeutic menus' # album the user creates at imgur when uploading image for menu
+album_title = 'therapeutic menus' # album the user creates at imgur when uploading image

 A decorator is a function that returns a function. def login_required(f):